SCSU-Cyber-Competition-Club/SCSU_CCDC2023-2024_PUBLIC/Forwarders/USAGE_READ_ME!.md

 **THE SCRIPT WILL NOT WORK** unless you give it the proper arguments when calling:
 - IP address of the Splunk host
-  - For the state competition at least, this will be 172.20.242.20
 - Username of the Splunk host's admin account
 - Password of the Splunk host's admin account